Bruce Sagan: Mathematical career

 Sagan has published over 100 research papers.
 He has given over 300 talks in North America, Europe, Asia, and Australia.
-These have included keynote addresses at the Conference on Formal Power Series and Algebraic Combinatorics (2006) and the British Combinatorial Conference (2011).
+These have included keynote addresses at the International Conference on Formal Power Series and Algebraic Combinatorics (2006), the British Combinatorial Conference (2011), and Permutation Patterns (2015).
 He has graduated 15 Ph.D. students.
-During his time at Michigan State University, he has won two awards for teaching excellence.
+During his time at Michigan State University, he won two awards for teaching excellence.

 Sagan has been an Editor-in-Chief for the Electronic Journal of Combinatorics since 2004.